-Dentistry is the science of diagnosis, prevention and treatment of diseases, maladies and conditions of oral health, and is not only limited to the study of teeth but craniofacial complex, including the temperomandibular and other supporting structures.
+Dentistry is the science of diagnosis, prevention, and treatment of diseases, maladies, and conditions of oral health, and is not only limited to the study of teeth but craniofacial complex, including the temporomandibular and other supporting structures.

 It is also preferable to not let the mouth come into contact with water after you have brushed your teeth.
 This helps the fluoride stay and do a better job.
 Lastly, it works best if teeth are brushed after every meal and flossed from time to time.

 Contact us today to make an appointment.